w84no1/hdhomerun-legacy-proxy/README.md

 2.  **Set the Device ID:** When running the Docker container, you must set the `HDHOMERUN_ID` environment variable to your tuner's 8-character device ID.

 ## Usage (with Docker)
-1. Place `proxy.py` and `Dockerfile` in a directory.
-2. Build the Docker image:
-    ```sh
-    docker build -t hdhomerun-legacy-proxy .
-    ```
-3. Run the container, making sure to use host networking and set your device ID:
+1. Run the container, making sure to use host networking and set your device ID:
     ```sh
     docker run -d \
       --restart unless-stopped \